thesammiller/flamenco-server-installation-guide/README.md

 - Linux terminal - Bash, Ubuntu’s service/systemctl and developer tools like Git
 - Docker - used for MongoDB, Redis and RabbitMQ
 - Python - Pillar is built on Flask, Blender ID on Django and Poetry installs dependencies
-- SQL - Blender ID uses MySQL, Blender Cloud and Flamenco use MongoDB
+- Databases - Blender ID uses MySQL, Blender Cloud and Flamenco use MongoDB & Redis

-To begin, create a fresh Ubuntu installation.
-This can be done directly on hardware or on a virtual machine.
 The following instructions have been pieced together from a variety of sources.
 - [Pillar](https://pillarframework.org/development/install/)
 - [Blender Cloud](https://developer.blender.org/diffusion/BC/)
 - [Blender Cloud Docker Files](https://developer.blender.org/diffusion/BC/browse/master/docker/)
 - [Blender ID](https://docs.blender.org/id/)

 Additional resources can be found in the developer docs for each repository.

-When you are ready, continue to the next section to begin.